Lymph node Surgery

 Before your breast cancer surgery, your doctor will inject a small amount of radioactive liquid into the breast, close to the cancer.
 The fluid travels to the sentinel lymph node.
 This procedure is usually carried out in the specialist x-ray department.

 During the operation, as an additional method to identify the sentinel node, your surgeon injects a small amount of blue dye into the breast, which also travels to the sentinel node.
 The surgeon, using a special radiation detection probe, can then find the sentinel node which is also blue.
-The sentinel node(s) is then removed so it can be examined under a microscope to see if it contains any cancer cells.
+The sentinel node(s) is removed so it can be examined under a microscope to see if it contains any cancer cells.

 Very rarely it is not possible to identify the sentinel node in which case your surgeon may have to carry out traditional armpit surgery.